Sodium oxybate (Oral)

-Empty any unused medicine down the sink drain, after you have finished using a Xyrem® bottle.
-Use a marker to cross out the label on the bottle.
-Then, place the empty bottle in the trash.
+Pour any unused medicine down the sink drain.
+Use a marker to cross out the label on the bottle, then throw it in the trash.

 Do not use sodium oxybate if you are also taking another sedative or hypnotic medicine (eg, Ambien®, Phenergan®, Seconal®).
 Also, do not drink alcohol while you are using sodium oxybate.
-Doing so may increase risk of serious unwanted effects.
+Doing so may increase the risk for serious unwanted effects.

 It is against the law and dangerous for anyone else to use your medicine.
 Keep your unused medicine in a safe and secure place.
 People who are addicted to drugs might want to steal sodium oxybate.

-sodium oxybate will add to the effects of other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, a sleeping medicine, certain medicines for depression or anxiety, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
-Check with your medical doctor or dentist before taking any of the above while you are taking sodium oxybate.
+Sodium oxybate will add to the effects of other CNS depressants (medicines that make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sleeping medicine, certain medicines for depression or anxiety, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+Check with your medical doctor or dentist before taking any of the above while you are using sodium oxybate.

-sodium oxybate may make you dizzy, drowsy, or less alert than you are normally.
-Avoid driving, using machines, or doing any activity that could be dangerous if you are not alert for at least 6 hours after taking sodium oxybate.
+Sodium oxybate may make you dizzy, drowsy, or less alert than you are normally.
+Do not drive or do anything else that could be dangerous for at least 6 hours after taking sodium oxybate.

 Do not use more of sodium oxybate or take it more often than your doctor tells you to.
 This can be life-threatening.
-Symptoms of an overdose include extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, and cold, clammy skin.
+Symptoms of an overdose include: extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, or cold, clammy skin.
 Call your doctor right away if you notice these symptoms.

-sodium oxybate may cause feeling sad or hopeless, change in weight or appetite, loss of interest or pleasure in usual activities, increased tiredness or weakness, or have suicidal thoughts and tendencies.
+Sodium oxybate may cause feelings of sadness or hopelessness, change in weight or appetite, loss of interest or pleasure in usual activities, increased tiredness or weakness, or have suicidal thoughts and tendencies.
 If you notice any of these side effects, call your doctor right away.

 Do not stop using sodium oxybate suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.